chrisvmiller/randomlyunique/content/about.md

 <div class="col-xs-8">
 <p>Hi, I'm Chris and I'm a Data Scientist living in Seattle with my wonderful wife and occasionally-wonderful Shih Tzu, Bubba.
-I'm always on the lookout for amazing new experiences - as along as it doesn't involve pursing a second PhD (lol), paying San Fransisco rent (lolol), or endorsing pizza places outside of my homestate of New York (lololol).
+I'm always on the lookout for amazing new experiences - as along as it doesn't involve pursing a second PhD, paying San Fransisco rent again, or endorsing pizza places outside of my homestate of New York.
 So, if you do have something amazing, feel free to send a message:

 <p class="text-center">donotbugchris@gmail.com</p>